DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/grouping.md

 Note that if the `getColumnIdentity` function returns an object, you should also specify a custom group cell template using the `TableGroupRow` plugin's `groupCellTemplate` property as demonstrated in the following example:

 .embedded-demo(grouping/local-grouping-custom-advanced)

+## Remote Grouping

+You can perform grouping remotely by handling grouping state changes, generating a request, and sending it to the server.

+Grouping options are updated once an end-user interacts with grouping UI.
+Handle grouping option changes using the `GroupingState` plugin's `onGroupingChange` and `onExpandedGroupsChange` events and request data from the server using the applied grouping options.

+In the case of remote grouping, you should use the `CustomGrouping` plugin instead of the `LocalGrouping` plugin.

+While waiting for a response from a server, the grouping state does not correspond to the data the `Grid` that is displaying.
+Temporarily assign the `GroupingState` plugin's `grouping` and `expandedGroups` property values to the same `CustomGrouping` plugin properties to provide the stored and displayed data until the Grid receives the requested data.
+Once the grouped data is received from the server, pass it to the `Grid` component's `rows` property and reset the `CustomGrouping` plugin's `grouping` and `expandedGroups` property values.

+The following example demonstrates the remote grouping with the local expanding/collapsing:

+.embedded-demo(grouping/remote-grouping-with-local-expanding)